Representative of Pope Francis attends 150th anniversary of Many church

 "This is a very special milestone for the church, because it marks the presence of the Catholic Church in this part of the country," said Father Francis Kamau of St. John the Baptist Catholic Church.

-There was a large law enforcement presence escorting Archbishop Christophe Pierre to the church.
-The day started with reciting the rosary, then there was a Mass, a luncheon, and a chance for visitors to look into the history of the church through its museum.
+There was a large law enforcement presence escorting Archbishop Christophe Pierre, U.S. Representative for Pope Francis, of the church.
+The day started with reciting the rosary then there was a Mass, a luncheon, and a chance for visitors to look into the church's history through its museum.

 "To be able to see the ambassador from the Vatican, and also the history, knowing the history.
 This was one of the first churches in Sabine Parish," Ione Durr of Ebarb said.